 Postural Misalignment

 Posture plays a crucial role in spinal health.
 Poor posture can put stress on your spine over time, leaving your muscles and joints more vulnerable to injury.
 If you sneeze while sitting or standing with poor posture, the sudden jolt from the sneeze can push your spine out of alignment or strain already tight muscles.
+This can lead to pain in the lower back when sneezing.

 When your body is not properly aligned, sneezing can further stress the muscles that are trying to compensate for the misalignment.
 You may notice that you’re more likely to think, “I sneezed and my back hurts now,” after long periods of slouching or poor posture.
 Practicing healthy posture can significantly reduce your risk of pain after sneezing.